grahamegrieve/ClinicArrivals/documentation/Settings.md

 ## SMS Message Settings

-* **Twilio Account SID**: The Twilio Account id
+* **Twilio Account SID**: The Twilio Account ID
 * **Twilio Auth Token**: The Twilio API Token
 * **From Phone Number**: The Twilio Phone number for the SMS services

 The first 3 settings come from your Twilio account - see [Twilio Setup](Twilio.md).
 The phone number is the number that represents the clinic.
-It must use the standard format (e.g. `+6140155555`)
+It must use the full standard format (e.g. `+6140155555`).

 * **Administrator SMS**: An SMS number that gets a message when ever the program starts or stops (but not when it crashes unexpectedly)
 * **Mobile Phone White List**: A comma-separated list of mobile phone numbers that the application will send messages to; other appointments are ignored